casadoj/EFAS_skill/README.md

 ## 1 Structure of the repository

-The repository contains six folders:
+The repository contains seven folders:

 * [conf](https://github.com/casadoj/EFAS_skill/tree/cleaning/conf) contains the configuration file (_config.yml_) used by all notebooks.
 * [data](https://github.com/casadoj/EFAS_skill/tree/cleaning/data) contains the original data used in the analysis (whenever the size is suitable to be stored in GitHub).